 Parisot is one of the rare musicians who has loved teaching as much as he has loved playing.
 In 1958, he joined the faculty at the Yale School of Music.
-In 1983, Parisot founded the Yale Cellos, an ensemble that has earned international acclaim for its rich sound, stunning virtuosity, beloved recordings, and numerous additions to the cello-ensemble literature.
+Along the way, in 1983, Parisot founded the Yale Cellos, an ensemble that has earned international acclaim for its rich sound, stunning virtuosity, beloved recordings, and numerous additions to the cello-ensemble literature.

 In 1988, Parisot closed out a remarkable performing career and dedicated himself fully to teaching.
 He was named the Samuel Sanford Professor of Music at Yale in 1994, and, in 2002, received the Gustave Stoeckel Award, the Yale School of Music’s most prestigious honor.
 Throughout his career, Parisot viewed his students as family.
 “I have a great, great joy in teaching these people,” he said in 2017.
 “Those are my children … I see in them me, when (I) was young, and I want to see them succeed.
 I am very severe, because I care about them.
 I tell my students, ‘Your future depends on you.
 You’ve got to believe in yourself.
 You can do it.
-But only youcan do it.
+But only you can do it.
 I can only help you.”

-As he said to Ralph Kirshbaum ’68BA, one of his most well-known students, in an interview with The Strad, “I learn from my own students.
+Parisot did not want his students to imitate him as a player; instead he encouraged them to be themselves.
+“He told me that the highest aspiration of any teacher is to bring out each student’s individual character,” cellist Eric Adamshick ’17MM ’18MMA said.
+Discovering each student’s unique voice often meant finding new ways of approaching a piece of music.
+As Parisot said to Kirshbaum in an interview with The Strad, “I learn from my own students.
 Every day they surprise me.
 They come and do something, and I think, ‘Why didn’t I do that before?
 I never thought about that.’”

-His artistry has not been limited to the performing arts.
-Parisot has produced a significant number of paintings, describing his process as “painting by ear.”
-His visual art works exude his love for color and texture and in that way are reminiscent of his cello playing.
+Parisot’s creativity has not been limited to the performing arts.
+He has produced a significant number of paintings, describing his process as “painting by ear.”
+His visual artwork exudes his love of color and texture and in that way is reminiscent of his cello playing.
 Many of his works have been exhibited in concert halls and galleries around the world.
-He has given away many of his paintings, selling them at Yale Cellos concerts and other special events, donating the proceeds to a travel fund that he founded for Yale School of Music students.
+He has given away many of his paintings, selling them at Yale Cellos concerts and other special events, donating the proceeds to a travel fund that he founded for YSM students.